swift-dart/RCONScheduler/README.md

 Note 📝

 This application is designed for flexibility, allowing for easy expansion or modification to meet specific administrative needs.
 Whether managing a single server or a fleet, RCONScheduler aims to simplify your tasks through automation.

+Join my discord if you need help :D [Discord](https://discord.gg/Xh7BBYCGmn)